History of English cricket (1801–1825): Achievements

 In 1805, Lord Frederick Beauclerk became the first batsman known to have scored two centuries in the same season.
 He made 129* for Hampshire v England in July and 102 for England v Surrey in August.

 On 2–5 July 1817, Sussex v Epsom was played at Lord's.
-William Lambert, guesting for Sussex, scored two centuries (107* & 157) in the match, the first player known to have achieved this feat in a top-class match.
+William Lambert, guesting for Sussex, scored two centuries (107* & 157) in the match, the first player known to have achieved this feat in an important match.

 On 24 July 1820, William Ward scored 278 for MCC against Norfolk at Lord's, the earliest-known double century in all forms of cricket.
 Ward established a new world record for the highest individual innings, beating James Aylward's score of 167 in 1777.
 Ward's record survived for 56 years until W. G. Grace scored the first-ever triple-century with an innings of 344 for the Gentlemen of MCC against Kent at Canterbury in 1876.